IVG12377/AI_Operating_Model_Transformation/07_Strategic_Recommendations/README.md

 # 🧩 07_Strategic_Recommendations

-This folder synthesizes key findings, insights, and frameworks from the previous phases of the AI Operating Model Transformation.
-It translates data-driven analysis and stakeholder priorities into a cohesive strategic recommendation aligned to business impact, feasibility, and transformation readiness.
+This folder synthesizes key findings, insights, and frameworks from the AI Operating Model Transformation project.
+It translates stakeholder priorities, data insights, and opportunity analysis into a cohesive strategic recommendation that is business-aligned, actionable, and scalable.

 ---